-The group, led by Ken Melville, is affiliated with the Marine Physical Laboratory and the Physical Oceanography Research Division of Scripps.
+The group, led by Ken Melville, is affiliated with the Marine Physical Laboratory and the Climate, Atmospheric Science and Physical Oceanography (CASPO) division of Scripps Institution of Oceanography.
 The primary area of research is air-sea interaction, including the topics of surface wave dynamics, air-sea fluxes, upper ocean turbulence, including Langmuir circulations, and the remote sensing of ocean surface phenomena using electromagnetic and acoustic techniques.
 Many of these processes and phenomena are influenced directly by surface wave breaking.

 Experiments in the laboratory use modern optical, electromagnetic, and acoustical instrumentation to measure the evolution of velocity, temperature, surface-displacement and bubble concentration fields under wind-driven surface waves and mechanically generated breaking waves.
 Field measurements use in situ, tower-based, and airborne sensors to measure the same variables.
 When necessary, we build our own instruments or develop experimental techniques.
 Recent examples include the development of an acoustic instrument to measure bubble size distributions near the ocean surface, modular aerial sensing system (MASS) for motion-compensated imaging of the ocean surface, and the use of coherent acoustic Doppler techniques to measure wavenumber spectra of small-scale turbulence in the field.
 These instruments have also been used in support of near-shore dynamics and acoustics experiments off southern California beaches.
 Field experiments to measure electromagnetic bias have been conducted in support of radar altimetry of the ocean surface.